h9839/KeyboardBlog/index.md

 My latest post [found here](https://h9839.github.io/test/kb) details all the best keyboards at every price range.
 I wrote this because I got tired of seeing all the first results in google reccomending crappy overpriced boards.
 I'm also very lazy so I decided that it would be easier to have a link I could share when reccomending boards instead of typing it out every time.

+## Post feed

+A list of all my posts is on [this page](https://h9839.github.io/test/list).
+Read everything I have written so far here.

 ### What do I post about on this blog?